-There have been many different incarnations of the Superstar Baseball board games over the years.
+There have been many incarnations of the Superstar Baseball board games over the years.
 The following is a brief overview of the pastime, some history behind the creation of the most popular versions of this game, and where you can find them today.

 All About Superstar Baseball

-This is a basic level baseball game and a good way to get youngsters started in tabletop baseball.
+This is a basic-level baseball game and a good way to get youngsters started in tabletop baseball.
 It is certainly for those who enjoy batting around sports statistics and rolling dice.
-It is an excellent way to get young sports enthusiasts interested in math as they can't help but use it when playing.
+It is an excellent way to get young sports enthusiasts interested in math, as they can't help but use it when playing.

 History of the Game

-Superstar Baseball was originally produced by Sports Illustrated and its parent company Time.
+Superstar Baseball was originally produced by Sports Illustrated and its parent company, Time.
 When Sports Illustrated sold their games division, ownership was transferred to the Avalon Hill Game Company.
 Avalon Hill sponsored an annual convention known as AvalonCon, where they would have, among others, a Superstar Baseball tournament.

-Over the years, as new versions were released and some changes were made in the presentation of statistics, the All-Time All-Star version continues to be a fan favorite.
+Over the years, as new versions were released, and some changes were made in the presentation of statistics, the All-Time All-Star version continues to be a fan favorite.

 The 1972 version saw the charts changed to an 8 ½"x11" double-sided page.
-One side included batters' charts and their dice combinations while the reverse side included pitching and pitchers' batting charts.
+One side included batters' charts and their dice combinations, while the reverse side included pitching and pitchers' batting charts.
 This is the preferred chart format for most players of this game.